-14. Segment information
+13. Segment information

-The Scheme operates in one reportable segment, being the provision of benefits to members.
-The Scheme also operates from one reportable geographic segment, being Australia, from where its activities are managed.
-While the Scheme operates from Australia only, the Scheme, through its investment manager Funds SA, has investment exposures in different countries and across different industries.
-Revenue derived from interest and the realised and unrealised changes from the different segments is reflected in the value of investments.
+The scheme operates in one reportable segment, being the provision of benefits to members.
+The scheme also operates from one reportable geographic segment, being Australia, from where its activities are managed.
+While the Scheme operates from Australia only, the Scheme, through its investment managers Funds SA, has investment exposures in different countries and across different industries.
+Revenue derived from interest and the realised and unrealised changes is reflected in the value of investments.

-15. Related parties
+14. Related parties

-The Parliamentary Superannuation Board is a statutory authority and is wholly owned and controlled by the Crown.
-Related parties of the Board include all key management personnel and their close family members, all Cabinet Ministers and their close family members and all public authorities that are controlled and consolidated into the whole of government financial statements and other interests of the Government.
+The Parliamentary Superannuation Board is a statutory authority and is wholly owned and controlled by the crown.
+Related parties of the Parliamentary Superannuation Board include all key management personnel and their close family members, all Cabinet Ministers and their close family members and all public authorities that are controlled and consolidated into the whole of government financial statements and other interests of the Government.

-(a) Parliamentary Superannuation Board
+Parliamentary Superannuation Board

 Hon.
-Terry Stephens Hon.
+Andrew McLachlan Hon.
 Vincent Tarzia Tammie Pribanic

-(b) Key management personnel
+Key management personnel

-In addition to members of the Board, the key management personnel of the Scheme includes the Treasurer, and the Chief Executive and five members of the Executive Group, State Superannuation Office, who have responsibility for the strategic direction and management of the Scheme.
+In addition to members of the Board, the key management personnel of the Scheme includes the Treasurer, and the Chief Executive and members of the Executive Leadership Group, State Superannuation Office, who have responsibility for the strategic direction and management of the Scheme.